 An injury to your head can be a significant hurdle in achieving your financial goals.
 Yes, you have heard it right.
 Consider all the working hours you have now lost because you had to take a rest from work due to your head injury.
 Imagine the loss of your future earnings for which you may have signed a long-term contract with your employer.

 Let us tell you that, you can still keep up with your financial advancement and don’t even have to lose a penny for being a head injury victim.
 Isn’t that amazing?
-At RU1NJURED, our dedicated panel of specialist head injury solicitors ensure you maintain a sound financial status by winning your loss of earnings for you.
-Hence start your head injury claim process today and don’t let the injury be an obstacle in your path to financial progression.
+At RU1NJURED, our dedicated panel of expert head injury solicitors ensure you maintain a sound financial status by winning a payout that covers both, your lost earnings and your treatment costs.
+Hence discuss your head injury case with our panel solicitors through a free initial consultation and start your compensation claim today.

-To grasp the concept of being eligible to make head injury compensation claims, you need to carefully understand the term “Duty of Care”.
-Yes, it is the one and only legal aspect which can confirm your entitlement to claim head injury compensation from the opposing party.
+To grasp the concept of being eligible to receive head injury claim compensation, you need to carefully understand the term “Duty of Care”.
+Yes, it is the one and only legal aspect which can confirm your entitlement to claim compensation for a head injury from the opposing party.
 So, what is it exactly?

 Simply put, a duty of care is the legal responsibility of every citizen and organisation to carry out actions with a reasonable degree of care which could harm others.
 For example, medical practitioners owe a duty of care to all their patients, factories owe a duty of care to all their workers.
 Even, law enforcement agencies owe a duty of care to their suspects as well as captives.

-In case, this duty of care gets violated by someone resulting in an injury to another person, then the injured person is entitled to make a head injury compensation claim.
+In case, this duty of care gets violated by someone resulting in an injury to another person, then the injured person is entitled to make a compensation claim for a head injury.

 Following is a list of evidence that you should possess to prove your duty of care was violated by an opposing party which led to your head injury:

 A head Injury at work claim is possible in situations like getting struck from a collapsing structure or falling into an unmarked trench at a construction site, tripping from a stationary object placed in the walkway, an explosion at a chemical factory causing head trauma, contact with a moving equipment like a rotating crane’s hook, falling from stairs or an elevated place in an office.
-If you have been a part of any such incident, you could be entitled to compensation for head injury at work and can claim all your lost and future loss of earnings.
+If you have been a part of any such incident, you could be entitled to compensation for head injury at work and can claim all your lost wages, future earnings and medical bills.

-All physical assault cases like getting punched, kicked, struck by an object, head slammed on a wall or a surface are eligible for a head injury claim.
+All physical assault cases like getting punched, kicked, struck by an object, head slammed on a wall or a surface make you eligible to initiate a claim for a head injury.

-Medical malpractices such as wrong diagnosis of a minor head injury condition resulting in a severe head injury, errors during a head injury treatment, providing a wrong medicine prescription, improperly discharging a head injury patient could make you entitled for a head injury compensation claim.
+Medical malpractices such as wrong diagnosis of a minor head injury condition resulting in a severe head injury or errors during a head injury treatment.
+Similarly, providing a wrong medicine prescription or improperly discharging a head injury patient.
+All such cases make you entitled to claim compensation for a head injury.

-The compensation payout can vary for different head injury claim cases.
+The compensation payout for a head injury can vary.
 If the head injury has a significant impact on your lifestyle, your chances to get greater compensation are more likely.

 The effect of a head injury on a person’s life is gauged as to how much damage that person has suffered.
 This damage can be of two types, general damage and special damage.
 General damage includes the loss of amenity, pain, and suffering of a victim.
 Whereas the special damage takes into consideration all the financial losses a victim suffers along with any care needs due to their head injury.